humdevs/humanitylink/README.md

 Notes:
 ---------------

--Premine of 0.625% at block 1(see code below) + first ~600 blocks to start up the blockchain, connect and sync all the hard nodes worldwide, setup security checkpoints, synchronize explorer and connect the mining pool.
+-Premine of 0.625% at block 1 (see code below) + first ~500 blocks to start up the blockchain, connect and sync all the hard nodes worldwide, setup security checkpoints, synchronize explorer and connect the mining pool.

 -All coins will be used for the faucet, and exchanges fund.